ooke/lesskey/README.md

 representations are simply different representations of this 64 bits.

-The [SHA-1](https://en.wikipedia.org/wiki/SHA-1) is considered as insecure, because it is possible to generate multiple documents whith same checksum.
+The [SHA-1](https://en.wikipedia.org/wiki/SHA-1) is considered as insecure, because it is possible to generate multiple documents with same checksum.
 This weakness do not apply here, because the possibility to genarate multiple seed/secret combinations which creates same password is irrelevant for the use case here.